Itsqy/paddycureseller/README.md

 - Login: Authenticate users with their credentials.
 - Register: Create a new account for accessing the app.
-- Home Screen: View essential information and navigate to different sections.
+- Home Screen: View essential information and navigate to different sections and show information about product ordered , and your product.
-- Add Product: Add new products to the inventory.
+- Add Product: Add new Pesticides to the inventory.
+- edit Product: edit  Pesticides to the inventory .
 - Detail Screen: View detailed information about a product.

 ## Installation